 All done?
 Congratulations – you just met your new best friend!
 Her name is H2O, and she’s here to stay.

 Water has countless benefits.
 It helps your skin glow, reduces belly bloat, and essentially keeps your body moving.
-I’ll let the doctors explain this
+I’ll let the doctors explain this further.

 As it pertains to fitness – drinking enough water will maximize physical performance, aid in digestion, and keep joints lubricated.
 Staying hydrated is crucial.